Sample Thank You and Appreciation Letters for Your Boss

 I am grateful for the promotion I got and the opportunity you have offered me with this new position.
 I am genuinely thankful for the chance to grow my skills.
 I appreciate the confidence and belief you have in me to trust me with this new responsibility.

 I am excited to venture into the new roles and duties that come with the promotion.
-Together with the department, we will focus on project completion and other tasks with this new responsibility.
+We will focus on project completion and other tasks with the department with this new responsibility.
 Once again, thank you so much for the promotion.

 Sincerely,